It Makes More Sense to Rent Than to Be a Homeowner — Here’s Why

-Does it make more sense to rent housing or to become a homeowner?
-Although most people view home owning as an important milestone, I’m never doing it.
+Does it make more sense to rent or to become a homeowner?
+Although most people view owning a home as an important milestone, I’m never going to do it.

 You’re trading money for a place to live.
 In exchange?
 You get convenience, mobility, and flexibility.

 One of the main things I enjoy about my life and my career is flexibility.
 That’s better than being a homeowner!
 I have a location-independent job, which means I can work from anywhere.
 I don’t have kids or a house, and I enjoy being able to explore, travel, and move whenever I feel like it.

 Over the past six years, I’ve lived in three states.
 Even though I just moved recently, I can’t say where I’ll be in five years.

 Will I be in the same place?
 I’m not sure.
 And that doesn’t scare me — it excites me.

 Because I value flexibility and don’t have a plan to settle down anywhere, it doesn’t make sense to purchase something that is illiquid and could hold me down.

 If there’s one thing I know about myself, it’s that I’m a city girl through and through.
 My stint in Portland proved that to me.
 While Portland isn’t super small, I prefer metropolises — big, sprawling, diverse cities that I can get lost in.